The impact of nonlocal coupling on deterministic and stochastic wavefront propagation in an ensemble of bistable oscillators: Conclusion

 It is important to note the distinctive peculiarities of the wavefront propagation revealed in the system under study.
 In contrast to bistable media, an ensemble of deterministic bistable oscillators is a model with discretized space and exhibits the wavefront propagation after the coupling strength exceeds certain critical value despite the presence of asymmetry.
 The second fact refers to the stochastic wavefront propagation: the dependencies of the mean wavefront velocity on the noise intensity illustrated in the present paper qualitatively differ from ones discussed in \cite{zakharova2023}.
-This makes be possible to conclude that qualitative properties of the dependencies (monotonic or non-monotonic, linear or nonlinear, the presence of the flat areas, etc.) are determined by the individual properties of the oscillatory dynamics of the ensemble elements.
+Comparison of the current results with the materials from Ref. \cite{zakharova2023} suggests that the impact of noise on the mean propagation velocity (monotonic or non-monotonic, linear or nonlinear, the presence of the flat areas, etc.) depends on the character of local dynamics.
+In particular, elements of the ensemble considered in Ref. \cite{zakharova2023} exhibit the coexistence of a stable steady state and a stable limit cycle which is principally different from the bistability of the coupled elements in model (\ref{eq:system}).

-Finally, it has been found that additive noise allows to speed up the wavefront propagation.
-It becomes possible in the presence of asymmetry being a reason for wavefront propagation.
-This result distinguishes the present paper from most of publications addressing the problem of stochastic wavefront propagation and focused on the action of multiplicative noise.
-This intriguing issue could be a subject of future study.
+Finally, it has been found that additive noise can accelerate front propagation for asymmetric local dynamics.
+This result distinguishes the present paper from most of publications addressing the problem of stochastic wavefront propagation and focused on the action of multiplicative noise (for instance, see Refs. \cite{engel1985,garcia-ojalvo1999,mendez2011}).
+This intriguing issue could be a subject of future study as well as studying the impact of another kinds of topology, for instance, higher-order interactions usually considered in the context of synchronization \cite{dai2020,kovalenko2021,boccaletti2023}.